 The euro (currency sign: €; banking code: EUR) is the official currency of the European Union (EU), used in 19 member states known collectively as the Eurozone (Austria, Belgium, Estonia, Cyprus, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia, Spain).
 It is also used in six further countries with formal agreements and three other countries without such agreements.
-Hence it is the single currency for over 344 million Europeans.
-Including areas using currencies pegged to the euro, the euro directly affects close to 539 million people worldwide.
-With more than EUR 956 billion in circulation as of December 2013 (equivalent to US\$1,319 billion at the exchange rates at the time), the euro is the currency with the highest combined value of cash in circulation in the world, having surpassed the U.S. dollar.
+Hence it is the single currency for over 342 million Europeans.
+Including areas using currencies pegged to the euro, the euro directly affects close to 543 million people worldwide.
+With more than EUR 1.3 trillion in circulation as of December 2019, the euro is the currency with the highest combined value of cash in circulation in the world.